amiralles/contest/README.md

     //=================================================================
 ```

+#### Wanna hack right away
+Just go to https://github.com/amiralles/intro_contest and take contest for a spin.

 #### Syntax Sugar
 If you like the lambda approach but also like to write as less code as possible, you can go with contest's syntax sugar.